eth-educators/ethstaker-guides/prepare-for-the-merge.md

 ### Creating the JWT token file

 Create a JWT token file in a neutral location and make it readable to everyone.
-It will assume we will store the JWT token file in `/var/lib/ethereum/jwttoken`.
+We will the `/var/lib/ethereum/jwttoken` location to store the JWT token file.

 ```
 $ sudo mkdir -p /var/lib/ethereum